How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 TDSR and the 50% Threshold Exemption

-The cash-out increases your total borrowing on the property, so the 55% Total Debt Servicing Ratio is re-tested on the combined loan — at the MAS 4% medium-term stress floor, not today's rate.
-For asset-rich, income-light borrowers (retirees, business owners with lumpy income), this is often the binding constraint.
+The cash-out raises your total borrowing on the property, so the 55% Total Debt Servicing Ratio is re-tested on the combined loan, and at the MAS 4% medium-term stress floor, not today's rate.
+For borrowers who are asset-rich but income-light (retirees, business owners with lumpy income), this is usually what stops them.

-One important exemption: if your total borrowing is 50% or less of the property's value, TDSR does not apply.
-This makes the 50%-of-value line a deliberate planning target.
-A borrower who would fail TDSR on a 65% cash-out may still extract cash up to the 50% threshold without the income test.
-The trade-off is a smaller cash amount — but for those who cannot pass TDSR, it is the only route.
+There is one important exemption.
+If your total borrowing is 50% or less of the property's value, TDSR does not apply.
+That makes the 50%-of-value line worth planning around.
+Someone who would fail TDSR on a 65% cash-out can still extract cash up to the 50% mark without the income test.
+You get less cash, but for those who cannot pass TDSR, it is the only way through.

 Inputs